 When we consider the human body’s hierarchy of functions that are essential for life, the reproductive cycle is not one.
 So to conserve energy for more important things, the hypothalamus will shut down the reproductive hormonal cascade.

 The diagnosis of FHA is a process of exclusion.
 Clinicians need to rule out all other possibilities for why the menstrual cycle has stopped before diagnosing FHA.
 A diagnosis means ruling out things like pregnancy and other conditions such as endometriosis and medications that can halt menstruation.

 Like a lot of things in women’s health, hormonal birth control can complicate matters.

 Sometimes contraception can hide the existence of FHA.
-For example, someone who is on the oral contraceptive pill who is having regular withdrawal bleeds.
-These bleeds are not a ‘regular’ period so FHA can be present whilst continuing to have these bleeds on the placebo pills.
+For example, someone who is on the oral contraceptive pill and is having regular withdrawal bleeds.
+These bleeds are not a ‘regular’ period.
+FHA can be present whilst continuing to have these bleeds on the placebo pills.

-On the other hand, methods such as the Depo shot, Implanon, and Mirena can all cease menstruation completely making it almost impossible to recognize the signs of FHA which can still be present.
+On the other hand, methods such as the Depo shot, Implanon, and Mirena can all cease menstruation completely.
+This can make it almost impossible to recognize the signs of FHA which can still be present.